In some ways, banks and financial institutions have a tough road on social media.

 Zavy’s social media scoreboard aggregates data from several social platforms, including Facebook, Instagram, LinkedIn and Twitter.
 While NAB ranked fourth on Facebook, its performance on Instagram was so dominant that it took out the first ranking overall.

 So what drove NAB’s big social media leap?
-It wasn’t playing it safe or telling customers what they wanted to hear – it was taking a stand on a serious social issue: vaccines.
+It wasn’t playing it safe or telling customers what they wanted to hear – it was going all in on a CSR campaign strategy by taking a stand on a serious social issue: vaccines.

 After several years of disruption from the COVID-19 pandemic, lengthy lockdowns in parts of Australia and ongoing controversy around vaccines and mandates, the bank’s decision to come out in support of vaccines couldn’t have been easy.